benvaljean/benvaljean.github.io/_posts/2008-12-19-Disk_Partition_alignment.markdown

 correctly aligned:

 1. Partition\_offset divided by Stripe\_size
-2. Stripe\_size divied by Cluster\_size
+2. Stripe\_size divided by Cluster\_size

 For example a partition with offset of 64k, cluster size 64k and RAID stripe size of 64k (if applicable) will be correctly aligned.
-This will fit the majority of applications where partition aligning is applicable
-- database partitions.
+These settings will work best with disks that will contain databases.

-### How to asertain these values
+### How to ascertain these values

 #### On Windows